SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Chat_Notification.md

 # Chat notifications

-This tutorial shows you how you can use our Chat Integration examples to send notifications from your DataMiner System to Microsoft Teams.
+This tutorial shows you how you can use the Chat Integration examples to send notifications from your DataMiner System to Microsoft Teams.

 Estimated duration: 15 minutes.